-Net capital financing as percentage of net revenue budget is stable at between 5% to 6%, indicating the programme is sustainable.
+Net capital financing as percentage of net revenue budget is stable at 5%, indicating the programme is sustainable.

-9. Knowledge and Skills
+10. Knowledge and Skills

 The Finance Team has responsibility for the preparation and ongoing management of the Capital Strategy.
 The team is staffed by professionally qualified accountants that adhere to continuing professional development as part of their accreditation.
 The team attends all relevant training courses and events to ensure that their knowledge and skills are up to date.